Terry Corbell, The Biz Coach

 Small companies that legitimately develop their IP usually have to settle cases to their detriment because they lack funds – even though the trolls present trumped up evidence in court.

-But technology trolls are being put on notice by two congressmen, who have introduced a bill: “Saving High-tech Innovators from Egregious Legal Disputes Act.”
+But technology trolls were being put on notice by two congressmen, who introduced a bill: “Saving High-tech Innovators from Egregious Legal Disputes Act.”

-This would penalize the companies that “buy the patents solely to sue the American tech startups that created the products,” says the bill’s co-sponsor, Rep. Peter DeFazio (D-Ore.).
+This would have penalized the companies that “buy the patents solely to sue the American tech startups that created the products,” says the bill’s co-sponsor, Rep. Peter DeFazio (D-Ore.).
+Unfortunately, the bill died.

 So, patent lawsuits are a huge problem.